gradeawarrior/gurukula/README.md

 	make [start|stop|restart|status]

-There is also a very basic curl request to test the service is actually available:
+There is also a very basic curl request to test that the service is actually available:

 	make test.sanity

 ## Tests

-TODO
+The details need to be documented but the basic idea to run all tests:

+	make test

 ## References